-Debbie is available for appointments at the Kensey Centre on Tuesdays, Wednesdays and Fridays.
+Debbie is available for appointments at the Kensey Centre on Mondays, Wednesdays and Thursdays.

 Kevin Metcalfe BSc.
 (Hons) Ost.

 Kevin graduated from the BSO in 2001 and ran his own practice in Lewisham, London, as well as tutoring and lecturing in anatomy at the British School of Osteopathy.
 He settled in Cornwall in 2005, joining this practice shortly after moving to the Southwest.
-He also works in Tavistock and runs his own practice in Bodmin.
+He also works in Tavistock.
 His post graduate studies include Upledger CranioSacral therapy, Clinical hypnotherapy and he is currently training to become a yoga teacher.

 Kevin is available for appointments at the Kensey Centre on Mondays and Tuesdays during school times and Wednesdays during school holidays.

 Lucy Watson BSc.
 (Hons) Ost.

 Lucy graduated from the European School of Osteopathy in 2004.
 She originally worked in Launceston and Totnes before setting up her own practices in Tavistock and Bovey Tracey.
-She continues to run a practice in Bovey Tracey as well as here at the Kensey Centre.
 Lucy has also completed postgraduate studies with The Sutherland Cranial College.

-Lucy is available for appointments at the Kensey Centre on Thursdays.
+Lucy is available for appointments at the Kensey Centre on Thursdays and Fridays.